Version | 3 |

 4. Squawk XXXX.
 (Standard squawk code is given at that airport)

 Notice what is missing compared to the usual IFR clearance?
 No "cleared to" the destination, no specific altitudes to fly.
 Normally you want the pilot to fly one of the standard VFR departure patterns when leaving a Class B airport because you want to get that plane away from the (usually faster) IFR traffic coming in and out.
 That's why you give specific limiting altitude.
 The aircraft contacts GND for taxi and then TWR for takeoff.
-After clearing the aircraft for takeoff, the TWR should remind the pilot to "Maintain VFR at all times" -- in other words, if an altitude takes a plane toward a cloud, the pilot MUST tell the TWR so the TWR can approve deviations.
-Finally, when the plane leaves the Class B airspace, the TWR controller says, "Radar services terminated, Squawk 1200, maintain VFR, frequency change approved, good day."
+When the plane leaves the Class B airspace, the TWR controller says, "Radar services terminated, Squawk and maintain VFR, frequency change approved"

 “Seattle Tower, Cessna 123AB is VFR departure to the North/South/East/West, ready to go at GA Parking”

-“Cessna 123AB, Cleared to operate in the Seattle Class Bravo Airspace, Maintain VFR at or below XXXX, Squawk XXXX, Altimeter XXXX.
+“Cessna 123AB, Cleared out of the Seattle Tacoma Class Bravo Airspace, Maintain VFR at or below XXXX, Squawk XXXX, Altimeter XXXX.
 Runway 16L taxi via Bravo”

-Note: Now, in our 1st transmission to the aircraft, we have established two-way radio communications, assigned the unique squawk code, and issued a verbal clearance to operate.
+Note: Now, in our 1st transmission to the aircraft, we have established two-way radio communications, assigned the unique squawk code, and issued a verbal clearance out of the bravo.
 All requirements have been met.
 The remainder of the exchange HAS NOT CHANGED

 “Seattle Tower, Cessna 123AB holding short Runway 16L”

-“Cessna 3AB, Make (right/left) (crosswind/downwind) departure, Wind XXX@XX runway 13, cleared for takeoff; departure to the south (north/west/east) approved."
+“Cessna 3AB, Make (right/left) (crosswind/downwind) departure, Wind XXX@XX runway 13, cleared for takeoff"

 Aircraft landing at an airport within Class B or Class C airspace are required to contact the appropriate ATC facility before entering the airspace.
 Usually, if the plane is small and coming in under the airspace, they will contact TWR first.
 The TWR controller assigns a unique squawk code and advises the pilot how to approach the airport (usually similar to Class D arrivals, such as "report entering left downwind").
 The only difference is that usually, you don't want them on a long final approach to the runway, since you'll probably have high-speed IFR aircraft coming down that approach path.
 A close-in base turn is almost always preferable.
 Additionally, before entering Class B airspace the aircraft needs a CLASS BRAVO Clearance "Cleared into the Seattle Class Bravo airspace".

 Aircraft approaching an airport in Class B or C but not intending to land there (just to fly over) and flying at a low level (below the airspace until within about 5 miles of the airport) will contact the TWR.
-These should be treated just like arriving aircraft, with a squawk code, advice on how to transit the airport (such as "Cross the airport at the approach end of Runway 16"), and an altitude to maintain.
+These should be given advice on how to transit the airport (such as "Cross the airport at the approach end of Runway 16"), and (optionally) an altitude to maintain.